What is Sales Gamification?

 Here’s a great resource with 13 simple ways to recognize employees via YouEarnedIt.com

-- Food Truck Lunch: If a team goal is hit, get them food.
-Have a food truck come by and feed everyone full of tacos.
+Food Truck Lunch: If the team hits a goal, get them food.
+Have a food truck come by and feed everyone with craft tacos.
 You could even take it up a notch by telling them to go home right after lunch.

 Snack nation put this massive list of 121 ways to reward your awesome people.

-Problem: Close rate is good, but the number of qualifying calls are too low to make your revenue target.
+Problem: Close rate is reasonable, but the number of qualifying calls is too low to make your revenue target.

 Research: Upon a closer look, you’re contacting a good amount of leads (via cold email) just not getting enough conversations started due to poor open rate.